-This standard applies to lemons of varieties (cultivars) grown from Citrus limon (L.) Burm. f. to be supplied fresh to the consumer, lemons for industrial processing being excluded.
-[Note: concerning hybrids, refer to wording in current standard.]
+This standard applies to lemons of varieties (cultivars) grown from Citrus limon (L.) Burm. f. [and hybrids thereof?] to be supplied fresh to the consumer, lemons for industrial processing being excluded.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements for lemons after preparation and packaging.